A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Numerical tests

-In numerical calculation, we start the simulation at $\tau_0=500$ fm with the initial condition given by Eq.\:\eqref{eq:landau}, where $e_0$ and the thickness size are set to 10 GeV/fm$^3$ and $\Delta= 0.5$ fm, respectively.
-The numerical calculation is performed with the grid size $\Delta\eta=0.1$, the time-step size $\Delta\tau=0.1$ fm and $\Delta\tau=0.1 \tau_0\Delta\eta=5$ fm which is determined by the CFL condition in Sec.\ref{sec:CFL}.
-Figure \ref{fig:landau} shows the energy density distributions at $\tau=$ 510, 600, 700 and 1000 fm together with the analytical solution.
-Calculations with the time-step sizes $\Delta\tau=5$ fm and $0.1$ fm can explain the analytical solution, which suggests that the computational time can be saved if the time-step size is determined by the CFL condition in Sec.\ref{sec:CFL}.
-There is small deviation between numerical calculations and the analytical solution at large $|\eta|$, which implies that the asymptotic form of the Landau-Khalatnikov solution Eq.\:\eqref{eq:landau} can not be applicable at large rapidity \cite{Landau1956}.
+In the numerical calculation, we start the simulation at $\tau_0=500$ fm with the initial condition given by Eq.\:\eqref{eq:landau}, where $e_0$ and the thickness size are set to 10 GeV/fm$^3$ and $\Delta= 0.5$ fm, respectively.
+The numerical calculation is performed with the grid size $\Delta\eta=0.1$, the time-step size $\Delta\tau=0.1$ fm and $\Delta\tau=0.1 \tau_0\Delta\eta=5$ fm, which is determined by the CFL condition in Sect.\:\ref{sec:CFL}.
+Figure \ref{fig:landau} shows the energy density distributions at $\tau=$ 510, 600, 700, and 1000 fm together with the analytical solution.
+Calculations with the time-step sizes $\Delta\tau=5$ fm and $0.1$ fm can explain the analytical solution, which suggests that the computational time can be saved if the time-step size is determined by the CFL condition in Sect.\ref{sec:CFL}.
+There is a small deviation between numerical calculations and the analytical solution at large $|\eta|$, which implies that the asymptotic form of the Landau-Khalatnikov solution Eq.\:\eqref{eq:landau} cannot be applicable at large rapidity \cite{Landau1956}.